-Heads of Service complete an Annual Assurance Statement at the end of the financial year.
+Senior Managers within the Council and Publica complete an Annual Assurance Statement at the end of the financial year.
 These governance declarations provide appropriate management assurance that key elements of the system of internal control are in place and are working effectively and help to identify areas for improvement.

-Corporate Team (including the Section 151 Officer and the Monitoring Officer) review the Corporate Risk Register on a quarterly basis and Service Risk Registers being maintained by each Manager/Head of Service.
+Corporate Team (including the Section 151 Officer, Head of Paid Service and the Monitoring Officer) review the Corporate Risk Register and Service Risk Registers on a quarterly basis.